makerdao/mips/MIP55/MIP55c3-Subproposals/MIP55c3-SP15.md

 ## Special Purpose Fund Scope

 - Two weeks of Legal Counsel leading the research and a final deliverable of the list of options.
-- Consultation with various legal firms
+- Consultation with various legal firms.
-- Incorporation of the legal entity
+- Incorporation of the legal entity.

 ### Funding Breakdown